Keysight PNA Windows 10 Upgrade

-New PNA orders received after October 1 will include Windows 10.
+New PNA orders ordered now will include Windows 10.
 A serial number prefix break has been implemented for this change.
 The serial prefix is changing from 5718 to 5842.
-Some instruments that were built in September, but shipped in November, will have the old serial prefix but include Windows 10.
+Some instruments that were built in September 2018, but shipped in November, will have the old serial prefix but include Windows 10.
 This is to be expected for any major change like this.

 Windows 10 upgrades will not be available for the older "A" models.
 However, most "A" models can be upgraded to a "B" model.
 See our "A"-to-"B" Model Upgrade page for more information on this process.
-Currently, this kit includes the Windows 7 operating system, but as soon as Windows 10 begins shipping in late October, the "A"-to-"B" upgrade kit will immediately switch to include Windows 10 instead.
+This kit now includes the Windows 10 operating system.

 The upgrade kit will consist of a new SSD mounted on a slide-in tray.
 The installation process will simply consist of replacing the current SSD with the new one; anyone can do this in less than 1 minute.
 Once powered on, several reboots may be needed and you will be required to agree to various licenses.
 After a few minutes the PNA should be fully functional.